hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 Task event hooks are reusable [run tasks](../workspaces/run-tasks.html) configurations that can be attached to any workspace in an organization.

 A task event hook is made up of a human-readable name, a complete endpoint URL for the hook to communicate with, and an optional HMAC key used to verify the authenticity of a request.

+### VCS Providers

+The VCS providers page is used for configuring VCS providers for use within the organization.
+It is available to users with permission to manage VCS settings. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

+See [Connecting VCS Providers](../vcs/index.html) for more information.

 ## Trial Expired Organizations